p4-team/ctf/2019-12-27-hxp-36c3/SaV-ls-l-aaS/README.md

 ### Exploit
 The bug gives some collision potential, finding two different messages(ideally one with `ls -l` and one with `cat flag.txt`) that hash to 20*`\xfffd` would result in the same signature.

 To find a collision we have to generate a lot of messages.
-This can be done thanks to many represenations of single IP address, especially with use of ipv6(although only with ipv4 it works fine as well).
+This can be done thanks to many represenations of single IP address, especially with use of ipv6(although with ipv4 it works fine as well).

 IP `192.168.1.1` can be represented as `::0:0:0:0:ffff:192.168.1.1`, `::0:0:0:00:ffff:192.168.1.1`, `::0:0:0:000:ffff:192.168.1.1`...